reaptor/elmish-land/docs/docs/core-concepts/shared.md

 ```

 ## Sending message from pages to Shared
-When you need to send messages from pages to Shared you will use the Command.ofShared command.
+When you need to send messages from pages to Shared you will use the Command.ofShared function.

 ```fsharp
 // A Page.fs file